jerome-trc/biomorph/ATTRIB.md

 Service Pistol and Pump Shotgun muzzle flashes are derived from the sheet at [this ZDoom forum post](https://forum.zdoom.org/viewtopic.php?t=37753#p718629) courtesy of forum user Sgt.
 Shivers.

+Supply Box sprites are derived from Sonik.o.fan's reshading of Doom 64's rocket box sprite, which is itself courtesy of Midway Games Inc.

 Volley Gun sprites are courtesy of Superdave, Sonik.o.fan, 1337spy, Bgraybr, Warhawk, DBJ87, and id Software LLC.

 ## Audio